jeromeetienne/learningthreejs.com-backup/source/_posts/2012-02-08-extension-system-for-three-js.markdown

 ## Events
-Obviously jQuery got events, so we got events in tQuery. we use the *domEvents* we saw a few week back in
+Obviously jQuery got events, so we got events in tQuery. we use *domEvents* we saw a few week back in
 ['dom events in 3D space' post](http://127.0.0.1:8000/blog/2012/01/17/dom-events-in-3d-space/)

 ```javascript